Purpose

 Read-only and read/write tables in an Oracle tenant

-In an Oracle tenant, you can execute the CREATE TABLE statement to create tables with the READ ONLY or READ WRITE attribute.
-You can also execute the ALTER TABLE statement to change the read/write attribute of a table.
+In an Oracle tenant, you can use the CREATE TABLE statement to create READ ONLY and READ WRITE tables.
+You can also use the ALTER TABLE statement to change the read/write attribute of a table.

 Notice

-A user with the SUPER privilege cannot perform the related operations.
+Users with the SUPER privilege cannot successfully execute the related operations.
 We recommend that you use a normal user.

 Procedure: